COVID-19: Ten states account for over 80 per cent of new cases | Health

 COVID-19: Ten states account for over 80 per cent of new cases

-India's daily new cases continue to rise.
-A total of 1,61,736 new cases were registered in a span of 24 hours.
+The other states in the list of 10 are Chhattisgarh, Gujarat, Karnataka, Tamil Nadu, Madhya Pradesh, Rajasthan, and Kerala.

-Maharashtra has reported the highest daily new cases at 51,751.
-It is followed by Uttar Pradesh with 13,604 while Chhattisgarh reported 13,576 new cases.
+As India's daily new cases continue to rise, Maharashtra has reported the highest daily new cases at 51,751.
+It is followed by Uttar Pradesh with 13,604 while Chhattisgarh reported 13,576 new cases, the ministry said.

-India's total active caseload has reached 12,64,698 which now comprises 9.24 per cent of the country's total infections.
+Delhi has reported over 13,500 cases in 24 hours, Chief Minister Arvind Kejriwal said on Tuesday.
+India's total active caseload has reached 12,64,698 which now comprises 9.24 percent of the country's total infections.
 A net increase of 63,689 cases recorded in the total active caseload in a span of 24 hours.

-Sixteen states -- Maharashtra, Chhattisgarh, Uttar Pradesh, Karnataka, Delhi, Tamil Nadu, Madhya Pradesh, Gujarat, Haryana, Rajasthan, Punjab, Kerala, Telangana, Uttarakhand, Andhra Pradesh and West Bengal are displaying an upward trajectory in daily new cases.
+Maharashtra, Chhattisgarh, Uttar Pradesh, Karnataka, Delhi, Tamil Nadu, Madhya Pradesh, Gujarat, Haryana, Rajasthan, Punjab, Kerala, Telangana, Uttarakhand, Andhra Pradesh, and West Bengal are among the states displaying an upward trajectory in daily new cases.

 India's cumulative recoveries stand at 1,22,53,697 with 97,168 recoveries being registered in a span of 24 hours.